AmbryN/vue-todo-app-cloud/README.md

 Todo App using :
 * On client side : Vue, Vuex, Vue-Router, axios, Bootstrap 4
-* On server side : Node.js, Express, MongoDB, Mongoose
+* On server side : Node.js, Express, MongoDB, Mongoose, Passport

 It allows :
-* User authentification using JWT Token
+* User authentification using a JWT Token
 * CRUD operation on each user's own todo-list